fkarg/fkarg.github.io/drafts/longtermplans.md

 let's see how we can get closer to paradise.

 ## Write down Dreams (20min)
-If you are familiar with Tim Ferris's' four-hour workweek, this in parts taken from the dreamlining exercise (pages 57-63).
+If you are familiar with [Tim Ferris's' four-hour workweek][4h-workweek], this is in parts taken from the dreamlining exercise (pages 57-63).

 The goal is to write down all of the dreams you have.
 Everything you want to do, achieve, know, own - everything you _want_.
 Go for quantity first, we'll